vipulkmr02/uv-fork/docs/guides/migration/pip-to-project.md

 ### Development dependencies

-The requirements file format can only a single set of dependencies at once.
+The requirements file format can only describe a single set of dependencies at once.
 This means if you have additional _groups_ of dependencies, such as development dependencies, they need separate files.
 For example, we'll create a `-dev` dependency file: